ARTIST STATEMENTS

 35. I am forever obsessed with processes initiated by water and how those processes live within us.

-401. I live-compose each performance through a chain-reaction of open scores created and elaborated in rehearsal.
+401. Sometimes, when the project calls for this, I live-compose it.
+Through a chain-reaction of open scores created and elaborated in rehearsal.
+I consult my spellbook always.

 390. I credit with deep gratitude those artists: including Eiko & Koma, Emily Johnson, Ivana Muller, and Valentina Desideri & Denise Ferreira da Silva, who put our relationality with each other and with the planet at the forefront of their work.